 Human rights activist also raised their voices claiming it could send wrong signals or even raising concerns of the ‘look’.
 Some human activists with rather strong opinions even compare the use of anti-spit masks with the treatment of prisoners at Guantanamo Bay, questioning if such device should be used on someone because he or she is just very drunk.

 Well, please allow me to make this one very clear here… my firm and my widely reported and genuine passion is not about the personal appearance of someone who is hostile, physically aggressive, completely out of control and clearly willing to harm someone who protect and serve the community.

-The launch and the future use of PPSS Anti-Spit Masks will be controversial, but no one can fault my firm for our genuine desire to want to reduce operational risks, workplace violence related injuries and even death.
+The future use of PPSS Group’s Anti-Spit Masks will be controversial, but no one can fault my firm for our genuine desire to want to reduce operational risks, workplace violence related injuries and in extreme cases even death.

-When I discussed my plans to launch this product around the world, Bill Geraghty, my friend and President of our North American Operation simply said:
+When I discussed my plans to launch this product around the world a couple of years ago a close friend of mine with extensive operational experience said:

-“Hundreds of detention centers, correctional institutions and police stations in the U.S. are already successfully using such equipment, they have seen the sense in such device ages ago, and more and more countries will follow suit.”
+“Hundreds of detention centers, correctional institutions, police stations and hospitals in the U.S. are already successfully using such equipment, they have seen the sense in such device ages ago, and there is no question about it more and more countries will follow suit in the following years.”

 Well… I agree.
 For me personally it is absolutely key that whatever we at PPSS Group design, develop and manufacture it must be a) right and b) good… and I believe anti-spit masks are precisely that!

 If you have any further questions , please email my team email@example.com